desmos-labs/desmos/x/subspaces/spec/04-messages.md

 ```

 The message is expected to fail if:
-* the subspace does not exist;
+* The subspace does not exist;
-* the destination section does not exist;
+* The destination section does not exist;
-* the signer has no permissions to create a user group or set permissions inside the specified section;
+* The signer has no permissions to create a user group or set permissions inside the specified section;
-* the permissions values are not valid;
+* The permissions values are not valid;
-* the group is not valid;
+* The group is not valid;

 ## Msg/EditUserGroup
 A user group can be edited using the `MsgEditUserGroup`.